-Now that you’ve made the big decision to get married, you’re only left with about a hundred small decisions to make—at least half of those will be about finding the perfect decor for your wedding day.
+Now that you’ve made the big decision to get married, you’re only left with about a hundred to-do's to check off your wedding planning checklist—at least half of those will be about finding the perfect decor for your wedding day.

 Wedding decor offers an opportunity for you and your soon-to-be spouse to reflect your unique style, culture, and personality.
-Choosing the right decor is easier said than done, but the experts at Zola are here to help.
+Choosing the right decor (including reception decorations and ceremony decor) for your big day is easier said than done—but the experts at Zola are here to help.
 With our wedding decor checklist, we’ll break down everything that needs to get done:

 So, grab a pen, take a deep breath, and let’s start checking off some boxes.